ucsb/webguide/frameworks.md

 and so on).

-For example, when using the popular framework
-[Twitter Bootstrap](http://getbootstrap.com/), tabbed navigation can be added with the following markup:
+For example, when using the popular framework [Bootstrap](http://getbootstrap.com/), tabbed navigation can be added with the following markup:

 ```html